bearclawstu/IonicTemplateWithSecurity/README.md

 a user will have been added to your dynamoDB table.

 ### Clean up
 To remove all of the resources in AWS, run the following in the serverless direcrtory
+(you will need to manually empty your profile bucket for the decomission to run succesfully)
 ```
 ci-decomission.sh
 ```